Childhood trauma: Socioeconomic costs

+The long-term psychological effects of abuse, such as depression, PTSD, and substance abuse can lead to increased healthcare costs and higher mortality rates.
+A study by the Centers for Disease Control and Prevention (CDC) estimated that the lifetime cost of child maltreatment in the United States is over $124 billion annually, taking into account both direct costs, which include healthcare and child welfare services, and indirect costs, which include lost productivity, criminal justice expenses, and special education services.
+Both direct and indirect costs significantly impact society and the economy.

+Poverty amplifies trauma, exposing children to housing instability, food insecurity, and dangerous environments.
+Low-income families often struggle to access mental health care due to cost and transportation barriers.
+Underfunded schools may lack trauma-informed resources, leaving affected children without proper support.

 Resilience

 Exposure to maltreatment in childhood significantly predicts a variety of negative outcomes in adulthood.
 However, not all children who are exposed to a potentially traumatic event develop subsequent struggles with mental or physical health.
 Therefore, there are factors that reduce the impact of potentially traumatic events and protect an individual from developing mental health problems after exposure to a potentially traumatic event.
 These are called resiliency factors.

 Research regarding children who showed adaptive development while facing adversity began in the 1970s and continues to this day.
-Resilience is defined as “the process of, capacity for, or outcome of successful adaptation despite challenging or threatening circumstances."
+Resilience is defined as "the process of, capacity for, or outcome of successful adaptation despite challenging or threatening circumstances."
 The concept of resilience stems from research that showed experiencing positive emotions had a restorative and preventive effect on the experience of negative emotions more broadly with regards to physical and psychological wellbeing in general and more specifically with reactions to trauma.
 This line of research has contributed to the development of interventions that focus on promoting resilience as opposed to focusing on deficits in an individual who has experienced a traumatic event.
 Resilience has been found to decrease risk of suicide, depression, anxiety and other mental health struggles associated with exposure to trauma in childhood.

 When an individual who is high in resilience experiences a potentially traumatic event, their relative level of functioning does not significantly deviate from the level of functioning they exhibited prior to exposure to a potentially traumatic event.
 Furthermore, that same individual may recover more quickly and successfully from a potentially traumatic experience than an individual who could be said to be less resilient.
 In children, level of functioning is operationalized as the child continuing to behave in a manner that is considered developmentally appropriate for a child of that age.
 Level of functioning is also measured by the presence of mental health disorders such as depression, anxiety, posttraumatic stress disorder, and so on.